 This ride is spectacular.
 It feels like you’re in a Jurassic Park movie.

 This is by far my favorite water ride at Islands of Adventure.
-It’s thrilling, scary, and the animatronic dinosaurs look amazing.
+It’s thrilling and scary, and the animatronic dinosaurs look amazing.

 If you’re in the first few rows, you’ll probably get wet.
 In the back though, there’s a good chance you won’t get wet, so if you don’t feel like getting wet, ask the ride attendant for the back row.